stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 During LRA/reload constraints are used to match the real target inscrutions, i.e.
 `"r"` or `"m"` or target speciic ones like `"O"`.

-Before LRA/reload predicates are used to match RTL expressions, i.e `general_operand` or target specific ones like `reg_or_s16_operand`.
+Before and after LRA/reload predicates are used to match RTL expressions, i.e `general_operand` or target specific ones like `reg_or_s16_operand`.

 If we look at a `test.c.278r.reload` dump file we will a few sections.